existme/har-to-seq/README.md

 Small utility program that dumps a HAR file to standard output in a human readable way.

-Syntax: har-dump <filename-of-har-file>
+Syntax: har-dump {filename-of-har-file}

 ## har-uml
 Small utility program that generates PlantUML code from the HAR file.

-Syntax: har-dump <filename-of-har-file>
+Syntax: har-uml {filename-of-har-file}

 It can also be used together with the get-png script to generate a PNG file:

-Syntax get-png.sh <filename-of-har-file>
+Syntax get-png.sh {filename-of-har-file}